straz/artificialtrust/about.md

 Kennedy School.

-Steve has received three degrees from MIT including a PhD from the MIT Media Lab for work in artificial intelligence, as an advisee of Prof. Marvin Minsky.
+Steve has received three degrees from MIT including a PhD from the MIT Media Lab for work in artificial intelligence, as an advisee of Marvin Minsky.
 He holds 5 patents.